Follow these tips on how to remove your name from internet search engines.

 The first step you should take to remove your name from internet search engine results is to secure your social media accounts.
 Warning: that means making them private!

 Check what sites you still have accounts with such as Facebook, Twitter, LinkedIn and Instagram.
-Also check for old accounts on sites like Tumblr, Google+, MySpace and old photo-sharing services.
-If you aren’t using any of those profiles, delete them permanently.
+Also check for old accounts on sites like Tumblr, Google+, MySpace, and old photo-sharing services.
+If you aren’t using any of those profiles, consider deleting them permanently.
+This will immediately bolster your level of online privacy.

 Another tool is to change your name on those accounts to nicknames or something that would be only recognizable to friends.